Bashnett/Bashnett.github.io/static/writeups/monitors/monitors-htb.md

 ad' ||(SELECT SUBSTRING(password,2,1) FROM users WHERE username='admin')='1'||'
 </span>

-As it returns successful message back like this, we found first and second character of hash but it is time consuming so i decided to do it with python script:
+As it returns successful message back like this, I found first and second character of hash but it is time consuming so i decided to do it with python script:

 ```